What Happens When Selling a House With Unpermitted Work?

 Can You Sell a House With Open Permits?

+Listing your home for sale while you have open permits on improvements and modifications is a risky decision.
+An open permit indicates the work is not completed and an inspector has not signed off on its completion.
 Some municipal or county building permit departments have time limits for the completion of the work and will invoke cancellation of the permit if the homeowner exceeds the final date of completion.
 The governing agency may also order the removal of any work done.

+If a homeowner hired a contractor to perform home improvements and the contractor filed for the permits, they may not remember to have an inspector come to approve the work and close the permit when finished.
+Itโs up to the homeowner to be sure the permits were closed properly.
 Once you list your home for sale, if you do not inform the buyer of the open permits or incomplete work, that buyer assumes the liability and may have to pay for the work to be done.
 They may also have to pay any fines associated with the permit.

-Be sure to let potential buyers about any open permits and sell the home “as is” if the buyer agrees to finish the work and signs off on an unpermitted work disclosure.
+Be sure to let potential buyers about any open permits and sell the home โas isโ if the buyer agrees to finish the work and signs off on an unpermitted work disclosure.
 This avoids a lawsuit if a buyer closes on the home and then discovers there is an open permit and unfinished work they will have to take care of.

 Will An Appraiser Report Unpermitted Work?

 Selling your home includes a lengthy closing process and part of that is a valuation of your home by an appraiser.
 The appraiser goes over the home looking at the construction, square footage, outside and inside condition, and checks that everything is up to par.
+After they compare the prices of recently sold homes in the vicinity, they consider the home and any improvements to come up with a home value.

 Appraisers are not typically required to check for permits on any improvements, but once they notice visible upgrades such as an add-on deck or an extra room in a basement, they will ask the homeowner if the work was permitted.
+If not permitted, and the work is substantial, the appraiser will inform the lender and include the square footage affected by the work.

+The appraiserโs report typically includes a limiting condition statement that releases them from being liable for any unpermitted work that may affect the buyer.
 They do not normally pull permits, although they can, they are not a building code inspector and will not report unpermitted work to the local city or county building department.

 Their concern is with the unpermitted work and whether they can include it in their appraisal.
-If a basement is finished, has heat, proper windows, and meets other local building code requirements, they can include it in the total square footage—even if it is unpermitted.
+If a basement is finished, has heat, proper windows, and meets other local building code requirements, they can include it in the total square footageโeven if it is unpermitted.
+Appraisers will report the improvements or additions to the lender, not the local building department, and from there, the lender will decide if the work affects the total appraisal.

 This is not the responsibility of the appraiser.
 They are only obligated to include anything they see on their final report.
 Are you currently trying to sell a house with unpermitted work or have you successfully done so, please let us know in the comments.